claudiospizzi/SecurityFever/README.md

 * **Get-SecurityAuditPolicySetting**
   Return the value of one security audit policy setting.
 It will use the Get-SecurityAuditPolicy cmdlet and just filter and expand the result.

+### Other

+* **Invoke-Elevated**
+  Invoke a script block or an executable in an elevated session.
+It will handle the parameter passing into the elevated session and return the result as object to the caller.
+Because it's running in a different elevated process, XML serialization is used to return the result.
+The cmdlet has the alias **sudo**, as used on *nix systems.

+* **Invoke-PowerShell**
+  Start a new PowerShell Console session with alternative credentials.
+The cmdlet has the alias **posh**.

+* **Test-Credential**
+  With this cmdlet, credential objects or username and password pairs can be tested, if they are valid.
+With the method parameter, it's possible to choose how the credentials are validated (start process, Active Directory).
+Be aware, multiple testing with wrong credentials can lock out the used account depending on your security settings.

+* **Get-SecurityActivity**
+  Get security and life-cycle related events on the target computer like start up / shutdown, user log on / log off, workstation locked /unlocked, session reconnected / disconnected and screen saver invoke / dismiss.

 ## Versions